oroinc/documentation/commerce/user_guide/system/workflows/quote_management_workflow.rst

 .. image:: /user_guide/img/system/workflows/workflows/QBW_steps_transitions_table.png

-.. note:: Please note that Accepted and Declined transitions for the Sent to Customer step are automatically triggered by the changes of customer statuses and they do not, therefore, take the form of buttons in the intefrace.
+.. note:: Please note that Accepted and Declined transitions for the Sent to Customer step are automatically triggered by the changes of customer statuses and they do not, therefore, take the form of buttons in the interface.

 As an illustration, let us go through a sample flow to see the QBW in action: